jdgaete/jdgaete.github.io/_projects/5_project.md

 ---
 layout: page
-title: Speech-to-Speech Translation
+title: Speech-to-Speech Translation.
+A survey
-description: A Survey of the current S2ST methods.
+description: A survey paper focused on the task of S2ST.
+Centered on direct, text-less and multilingual S2ST
 img: assets/img/s2st.jpg
 importance: 5
 category: work